 Charlene was interested in teaching dance from a young age.
 She assisted children’s classes during her tenure as a student at OBT and notated the school’s entire syllabus under Haydée Gutiérrez.
 Ms. Hannibal has taught ballet for Marin Dance Theatre, Contra Costa Ballet, Berkeley City Ballet, Portland Festival Ballet, Post:Ballet, BodyVox, and OBT.
 She was the Youth Ballet Director at NW Dance Project from 2018-2021.
 Her teaching is heavily informed by the wonderful artists and teachers at Alonzo King LINES Ballet.

 Charlene is a classically trained pianist, and holds an English degree from UC Berkeley.
 She became a certified yoga instructor in Pahoa, Hawaii in 2001.
-She taught yoga in San Francisco throughout her tenure as a professional dancer.
+She taught yoga in San Francisco throughout her career as a professional dancer.
 In 2011, after studying extensively with posture guru Esther Gokhale, Charlene became a posture coach.
 An anthropologically-based practice aimed at helping those with back pain, Charlene has led hundreds of Gokhale Method seminars throughout Portland and the Bay Area.
 Currently, Ms. Hannibal resides in Portland with her husband Colin and their children Winston and Millie.

 Maeve Dougal holds an MA in Dance Education/American Ballet Theatre (ABT) Ballet Pedagogy from New York University and a BFA in Dance from Utah Valley University.
 She is honored to be a member of the Artistic Board of Examiners for American Ballet Theatre’s National Training Curriculum.
 Maeve previously directed the Mason Gross Extension Division’s ABT Certified School of Ballet at Rutgers University.
 She serves as the Education + Outreach Coordinator at NW Dance Project, has directed the Rutgers Summer Dance Programs, and was a lecturer in the Department of Dance at Rutgers University.